Learning Outcomes Assessment

-- Demonstrate mastery of in-depth knowledge of the current major questions, debates and methodologies in their field or profession.
+- Apply in-depth knowledge of the current major questions, theories, debates and methodologies in their field or profession.

 - Use critical-thinking, reflective and research skills to evaluate theory to make informed decisions and improve practice in their field.

-- Apply ethical decision making in research, evaluation, organizational culture and communities.
+- Apply ethical principles and theories in research, evaluation, organizational culture and communities

-- Recognize cultural influences in organization and community decision making.
+- Interpret cultural influences in organization and community decision making.

 Student’s Role in Outcomes Assessment